drivechain-project/drivechain.info/faq/index.md

 No.

 They are similar -- SegWit requires miners to support a new block structure, and to enforce [new rules for a new address types (P2WPKH, P2WSH)](https://github.com/bitcoin/bips/blob/master/bip-0142.mediawiki).
-Sidechains also require miners to support a new block structure (one which contains a "withdrawal-vote-database" of minimial size"), and to enforce new rules for a new address type.
+Sidechains also require miners to support a new block structure (one which contains a "withdrawal-vote-database" of minimal size"), and to enforce new rules for a new address type.
 But the two are requirements are entirely independent of each other. **You could have one, the other, both, or none.**

 However, the two have tremendous synergy.
 Lightning Network allows instant/fully-reliable transactions *across sidechains*, which is very cool for both Sidechains and LN.